RainerKlute/POET_Technologies/2025/2025-06-27_AGSM_2025/2025-06-27_-_POET_Technologies_-_AGSM_2025.part_2.EN.md

 ### Industry recognition and awards

 In the past year, POET Technologies has not only advanced technologically, we’ve also been honored by the broad industry for our innovation impact and leadership.
-Here are two of the accolades we proudly received, the 2025 LightWave plus BTR Innovation Award.
+Here are two of the accolades we proudly received.

-Our Teralight 1.6T optical engine received top honors in this joint award program for its ability to deliver scalability, energy efficiency, and integration flexibility for hyperscale data centers and AI workloads.
-2025 AI Breakthrough Award for Hardware Innovation.
-POET was named among the top innovators enabling next-generation AI infrastructure, with specific recognition for our ability to reduce optical interconnect complexity while increasing bandwidth density.
+- The 2025 LightWave plus BTR Innovation Award: Our Teralight 1.6T optical engine received top honors in this joint award program for its ability to deliver scalability, energy efficiency, and integration flexibility for hyperscale data centers and AI workloads.
+- 2025 AI Breakthrough Award for Hardware Innovation: POET was named among the top innovators enabling next-generation AI infrastructure, with specific recognition for our ability to reduce optical interconnect complexity while increasing bandwidth density.

 These 2025 awards build on a strong foundation of prior recognition.
 Together, these honors validate not just what we’re building, but how we’re building it with technical leadership, strategic foresight, and a focus on solving the most pressing challenges in high-speed optical connectivity.